Windboy

 I stood back up, picked up the diaphragm again, put my finger back on it, and called out "Okay, keep going!"

-They started moving again.
+They started moving counter-clockwise again.
 The buzzing came back a bit weaker at the next maximum, then weaker again, then weaker still.
 It kept getting fainter and fainter and fainter as they swept the antenna through ever-increasing angles.
 Finally, after the antenna was about 80 degrees from its strongest angle, the signals got too weak to feel at all.
 "Stop!"
 I called out, and marked another line in the dirt parallel to where the antenna was pointing now.
 I drew this line fainter than the first, and made sure it crossed the first line.

 "Okay, keep going!"
 I said, and kept feeling the crystal.
 About 20 degrees later, the first ultra-faint vibrations came back.
 "Stop again!"
 I said, and drew a second faint line in the dirt that followed the antenna.
 "Okay, keep going!"
 They resumed, and the buzzing once again got progressively stronger.